eosti/remote-stm32/client.md

     * Fill in the Host Name or IP Address and Port fields -- the default port is 4242, consult the server host to determine the IP address
 4. Save this configuration
 5. To debug, click the down-arrow to the right of the debug button and select the new debug configuration

+### UART/Serial ###
+1. Connect to the Raspberry Pi on port 8686 via `telnet`: `telnet myraspberrypi.local 8686`
+2. You should see a banner identifying the Raspberry Pi, the serial device, and serial connection details.
+You are now connected to the UART interface that is connected to the STLink.
+This interface varies by device -- check the datasheet to see which UART you should send debugging data to.

 ## Troubleshooting ##